Zero Day (American TV series): Reception

 The Conversation (1974), Chinatown (1974), The Parallax View (1974) and Three Days of the Condor (1975).
 Although the review describes some aspects of the plot as "comically tangled", it concludes that the "filmmaking itself is more grounded" and that the ending contains a "sliver of hope".

+Viewership

+According to data from Showlabs, Zero Day ranked second on Netflix in the United States for two consecutive weeks, covering 17–23 February and 24 February – 2 March 2025.